paweenachodpaseart/Internship/README.md

 - Collected and consolidated turnover data from multiple sources
 - Selected relevant variables and performed data cleaning and transformation
 - Built an interactive dashboard using Power BI
 - Created visualizations to generate actionable insights

+---

+## Extracurricular Activities
+Proposed the application of AI to support the preparation of new employee appointment letters, explaining the system workflow and its organizational benefits to company executives.

+### 🎯 Objectives
+1. Streamline workflow processes
+2. Shorten processing time
+3. Minimize human error